This post may contain affiliate links. Please read my disclosure policy.

 What’s the best way to serve slow-cooker corned beef?

 The corned beef and vegetables are perfect in their simplicity, so they don’t need many accoutrements.
-We serve this complete meal with a little butter drizzled over the vegetables and plenty of fresh ground black pepper.
+We serve this complete meal with a little butter drizzled over the vegetables and plenty of fresh ground black peppercorns.

 For a little something special I’ve included the recipe for a simple mustard sauce which is terrific on both the beef and potatoes.
 Adapted from Taste of Home, the mustard sauce is made with sour cream, Dijon mustard and a little granulated sugar.